Workpay icon

 Why is It Called Payroll?
 The History of Payroll

 The name payroll goes way back to the 17000s, the early days of business and commerce.
 Before then, in medieval England, salaries and expenditure records were handled by stewards who wrote them down on parchments, often called 'rolls.'
 They listed the names and salaries of each employee on these parchments, a practice that spread across many industries.
-The payment details of employees were recorded on the parchment rolls, which could be why the name is called payroll.
+The payment details of employees were recorded on the parchment rolls, hence the name.

 Is Payroll a Human Resource or Accounting Function?